GrandMoff100/HomeAssistantAPI/docs/quickstart.rst

 Configuring the API in Homeassistant
 ======================================

-Enable the :code:`api` integration on Homeassistant
+Enable the :code:`api` integration in Homeassistant
 ------------------------------------------------------
 This library requires that you enable the :code:`api` integration on your Homeassistant if you are familiar with setting up integrations.
-The :code:`api` integration is also enabled when you enabled the :code:`default_config` integration.
+The :code:`api` integration is also enabled when you enable the :code:`default_config` integration.

 Access Token
 --------------
-Then once you have done that you need to head over to your profile and set up a "Long Lived Access Token" for you feed to the script.
+Then once you have done that you need to head over to your profile and set up a "Long Lived Access Token" to input to your script later.
 A good guide on how to do that is `here <https://www.home-assistant.io/docs/authentication/#your-account-profile>`_

 Exposing Homeassistant to the Web
 --------------------------------------
-You may want to setup remote access through a Dynamic DNS server like DuckDNS (a good youtube tutorial on how to do that `here <https://www.youtube.com/watch?v=AK5E2T5tWyM>`_, keep in mind you will need to portforward to set that up.
+You may want to setup remote access through a Dynamic DNS server like DuckDNS (a good youtube tutorial on how to do that `here <https://www.youtube.com/watch?v=AK5E2T5tWyM>`_, keep in mind you will need to port forward to set that up.)
 If you do pursue this your api url will be something like :code:`https://yourhomeassistant.duckdns.org:8123/api`.
-Which is different than what it might have looked like before.
+Which is different than what it could have looked like before.
 Which might have been something like :code:`http://homeassistant.local:8123/api` or :code:`http://localhost:8123/api`

 Installation